List of Shameless (American TV series) characters: Ford Kellogg

 Ford Kellogg (Richard Flood) is a recurring character in season 8 and a regular character in season 9.
 He is one of Fiona's boyfriends.
-He is revealed to have a wife and son in season 9, but claims that he and his wife are separated and getting a divorce and are only keeping up appearances for the sake of their son.
+He is revealed to have a ex-wife and son in season 9, but claims that he and his wife are separated and getting a divorce and are only keeping up appearances for the sake of their son.
 The Gallaghers and Fiona take their revenge on him.

 Tami Tamietti

 Tami Tamietti (Kate Miner) is the sister of Brad's wife Camile.
 She meets Lip at Brad's wedding and they have a sexual encounter.
 When Lip asks her out on a date, she rejects him and treats him with hostility.
 She reappears at the baptism of Brad's baby and at first treats Lip badly but then invites him to eat and they start a relationship.
 Tami becomes pregnant by Lip and decides to have the baby.
-At the end of season 11 it was revealed Tami was pregnant with baby number two.
+At the end of series it was revealed Tami was pregnant with baby number two.

 Recurring cast

 Tommy

-Tommy (Michael Patrick McGill) is a heavyset, cheery regular at The Alibi Room (A drunk).
+Tommy (Michael Patrick McGill) is a heavyset, cheery regular at The Alibi Room (a drunk).
 He is an acquaintance of Frank's.
-He is divorced and has children.
+He is divorced and has many children.
 He often proudly expresses his conservative views and is shown to be somewhat misogynistic.
 He works as a construction crew manager and takes Lip on as a summer temporary employee.

 Kash

 Kash (Pej Vahdat) is the owner of the grocery store Kash and Grab, where Ian works.
-He has an affair with Ian despite being Muslim and married with children and Ian being underage.
+He has an affair with Ian despite being Muslim, married with children and Ian being underage.
 When his wife Linda learns of his sexuality, she allows it as long as he gives her another child.
 Kash is unable to stand up to Mickey who constantly steals from the store.
 When Linda becomes pregnant, he tries to restart his affair with Ian and is shocked to find him with Mickey.
 Kash shoots Mickey in the leg.
 Kash continues to feel trapped in his marriage and has an affair with an unknown Muslim man.
 He eventually leaves his family without a word.